camfarms/my-website/content/myPortfolio/hobbies/traveling/italy2021.md

 #### Murano and Burano

->Murano and Burano are two of the most famous Venetian islands which are known for their beautiful glasswork and colorful homefronts respectively.
+>Murano and Burano are two of the most famous Venetian islands which are known for their beautiful glasswork and colorful home fronts respectively.

 *PICTURES FORM MURANO*
 *PICTURES FROM BURANO*